Running a Background Check on Overseas Employees

 The certificate your employee receives after their application has been processed will tell you one of two things.
 It will either provide evidence of police clearance, which will be listed as No Disclosable Court Outcomes (NDCOs), or it will show that the applicant has an Australian criminal history that is considered relevant to the job that they do.

-In other words, if a person has past convictions or charges in an Australian police database, they will be listed on their police certificate, but only if they relate to their current position.
+In other words, if a person has past convictions or charges in an Australian police database, they will be listed on their national police check, but only if they relate to their current position.
 So, if your employee works with money but they have a conviction for theft, you will be able to see that on their certificate.
 It will be listed as a Disclosable Court Outcome (DCO).

 Will Interstate Convictions Appear on a Background Check for Overseas Employees?